Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-C2fArx9F9RM.md

 ### Transcript

-> what about some leaks we've leaks so many people keep like saying leaks in the chat we leak stuff every week i never leak anything what are you talking about intentionally or otherwise yeah no never happens
+> what about some leaks we've leaks so many people keep like saying leaks in the chat we leak stuff every week I never leak anything what are you talking about intentionally or otherwise yeah no never happens